IamGPIO/Bitaxe-Kick-Stand/README.md

 These files are offered free of charge.
 The stand has been designed for the awesome Bitaxe Open Source bitcoin miner as developed by Skot9000 and team (https://bitaxe.org/)

-There are two versions "With Logo" and "Without Logo".
+There are two versions of the "Kick Stand" - also known as "The Slim Stand".
+Two version are "With Logo" and "Without Logo".

 "With Logo": Recess for a bespoke Bitaxe sticker of which files are in this repository.
 "No Logo": No recess